 There are two bedrooms, a bathroom and open plan living/dining/kitchen area on the first floor with far reaching views across the Harbourne river valley.
 There is a ground floor with ample storage, washing/drying facilities and wetroom.
 An underfloor heating system keeps it cosy when needed.
 We also have Wi-fi.

-There are two 5' beds, one of which may be split into two singles [2 x 2.5'] with prior notice, thus making one double and one twin bedroom.
+There are two 5' beds, one of which may be split into two singles with prior notice, thus making one double and one twin bedroom.